-The aesthetics of subtraction can also be found in Haiku, the world’s shortest form of poem.
-Haiku uses only 17 syllables, in the order of 5-7-5.
+The aesthetics of subtraction can also be found in the haiku, the world’s shortest form of poem.
+The haiku uses only 17 syllables, in the order of 5-7-5.

-There are two important elements in haiku: rhythm (accentuated by “切れ (cut)”), and “季語 (seasonal word”).
+There are two important elements in haiku: rhythm (accentuated by “切れ (cut)”), and a mandatory word that suggests a specific season (季語).
 The first augments the effect of expansion by packaging the 17 syllables into short, crisp three chunks that are connected by brief pauses (“ma”).
-The second functions as a restriction (you are obliged to chose one specific moment in a certain season), from which a big leap and potential emerge.
+The second functions as a restriction (you are required to chose one specific moment in a certain season), from which a big leap and potential emerge.
 Those two elements collectively help the world’s shortest form of poem to stir limitless imagination in readers.

 The ancient pond

 This is one of the most famous haikus by Matsuo Basho (1644-1694).